DanielePalaia/gpss-socket/README.md

    **sending line: 1;Renaldo;Bulmer;rbulmer0@nymag.com;Male**</br>
    **sending line: 1;Renaldo;Bulmer;rbulmer0@nymag.com;Male**</br>
    **sending line: 1;Renaldo;Bulmer;rbulmer0@nymag.com;Male**</br>

+ The server is able to handle multiple connections in parallel

 7) you should see some logs in the socketgpss screen and the table populated with 10 elements </br>
 see the server logs:</br>